Elephant seals on California coast bring larger than life charm on a road trip

 There's something wonderfully joyous about gazing down at the beach to behold them stretched out on the sand.

-YOU'RE WATCHING a rare sight: a veritable bounty of elephant seals at rest and play.
+Finding elephant seals on the California Coast means you're watching a rare sight: a veritable bounty of elephant seals at rest and play, a sight seen in few places on the planet.
 They groom themselves, snuggle and snooze.
 You hear their calls, watch them romp and tend their young, and revel in the miracle of their existence.

 These beautiful creatures were nearly destroyed by man, but they're making an elephantine (pardon the pun) comeback.
 By the way, they take their name not from their gigantic size but from their trunk-like inflatable snouts.

-We'd driven many times past the Piedras Blancas Elephant Seal Rookery, but didn't stop until a couple weeks ago while staying at our favorite Cavalier Motel overnight stop in San Simeon.
+We'd driven many times past the Piedras Blancas Elephant Seal Rookery, but didn't stop until recently, while staying at our favorite Cavalier Motel overnight stop in San Simeon.

 SUE, THE FRIENDLY hotel check-in clerk, told us the elephant seals were "in" -- big news, because they spend between eight and 10 months of the year in the waters.
 We drove north from the motel about 10 or so miles, enjoying California's lovely central coast.
 When we came upon a couple dozen cars, we knew we'd arrived at the viewing area, which spreads several miles 90 miles south of Monterey.